kwirk/eventgallery/admin/doc/readme.md

 - Images!
 Large Images.
 At least as wide as the space where you want to show them is.
 Bigger is better :)
 - Joomla 2.5 (>2.5.8) or Joomla 3
-- use PHP 5.4, PHP 5.3 might work too
+- PHP 5.3 or later
 - GD library for PHP
 - set the PHP memory limit high enough
 - your Joomla Template should put jQuery into no conflict mode